harpreetsingh-7782/AI-Content-Optimizer-Project/README.md

 ---

+● Milestone 2: Weeks 3-4 - Module 1: Content Generation and Optimization Engine
+  * Objective: Successfully built a foundational system for generating and optimizing marketing content.
+  * Tasks:
+    *   **Implemented initial content drafting capabilities using Google Gemini 2.0 Flash models (`content_generator.py`).**
+    *   **Integrated content generation with Google Sheets for structured data logging (`upload_to_sheets.py`).**
+    *   **Enabled real-time team collaboration updates via Slack notifications upon new content generation (`slack_notifier.py`).**
+    *   *Initial exploration of optimization algorithms and data utilization completed; further development deferred to Module 3.*

 ### **Project Structure (Module 1)**

 The repository is organized as follows:

-AI-Content-Optimizer/
+I-Content-Optimizer/

-├── .gitignore                          # Specifies files and directories to be ignored by Git.
+├── .gitignore        A                  # Specifies files and directories to be ignored by Git.

 ├── README.md                           # This comprehensive project overview.